-Just like the epic mythology saga that it is based on, Mahabharat is considered one of the most iconic shows made in Indian television of all time.
+In the wake of the COVID-19 lockdown and also the lack of material to telecast on channels, many of them have resorted to re-telecasting their old shows.
+However, Doordarshan made the most noise by bringing back their epic sagas - Ramanand Sagar's Ramayan and BR Chopra's Mahabharat back to DD National and DD Bharati.
+Just like the epic mythology saga that it is based on, Mahabharat is considered one of the most iconic shows made on Indian television of all times.
 Conceived by the legendary BR Chopra, the serial ran between 1998 to 1990 for about 95 episodes.
 Retelling the epic rivalry between the Pandavas and the Kauravas, Mahabharat is one of the few Indian shows that stands the test of the time, despite the bad special effects and a few melodramatic performances.
 When it first aired, Mahabharat managed to make the entire country together to watch the show, with viewers eagerly waiting for Sundays to catch up with the Indian mythology.
 URI: The Surgical Strike Trio of Vicky Kaushal, Aditya Dhar and Ronnie Screwvala to Re-Unite for a Period Drama on Mahabharata Character Aswatthama?

 The show was so famous that many of the actors who were in the main cast are still known by their character names, and some couldn't go beyond the popularity of the series.
 Gajendra Chauhan (Yudhishtra), Mukesh Khanna (Bhishma), Nitish Bharadwaj (Krishna), Praveen Kumar (Bheema), Puneet Issar (Duryodhana), Pankaj Dheer (Karna), Firoz Khan (Arjuna), Roopa Ganguly (Draupadi) are still remembered by the roles they had in Mahabharat.
 Apart from these actors, popular stars like Paintal.
 Gufi Paintal, Debasree Roy, Pankaj Berry, Arun Bakshi, Surendra Pal, Rajesh Vivek were also part of the cast.
 Has Aamir Khan Shelved His Rs 1000 Crore-Mahabharat Project?
 The Dangal Actor Speaks the Truth!

-And there were other actors, who either had cameos in the show that many have forgotten about, or had made their humble beginnings here before they became bigger names in the years ahead.
+And there were other actors, who either had cameos in the show that many have forgotten about or had made their humble beginnings here before they became bigger names in the years ahead.
 In this special feature, let's look at 7 such actors who were a part of Mahabharat that you might not really associate with the show.
+Ramayan on DD National and Mahabharat on DD Bharati, Here's The Schedule and Telecast Time for The Ramanand Sagar and BR Chopra Mythological Shows on Doordarshan Channels.

 #1 Raj Babbar as King Bharat